Driolar/SoccerTheory-Pharo/doc/Using SoTheBo - The Soccer Theory Board.md

 * the legend
 * the status bar

-The window's size is 1180 x 884 pixel.
-It is not resizable but maximizable (not recommended).
+The main window with size 1180 x 884 pixel is not resizable.
 The play field has a fixed size of 1110 x 720 pixel without the border.
 ## Arranging a soccer scene
 Basically, a soccer scene consists of a two-dimensional play field with some players and the ball placed on it.